YatinSathish/Travel_History_REST_Service_using_Flask-RESTx/README.md

 - `PATCH /countries/<code>`: Add more years to a country’s visit history.
 - `DELETE /countries/<code>`: Delete a country record.
 - `GET /countries`: List all visited countries with:
   - Pagination (page, size)

-Filtering by continent, language, currency, or year visited
+  - Filtering by continent, language, currency, or year visited

-Sorting by fields like name, last_updated
+  - Sorting by fields like name, last_updated

-GET /countries/visited: Generate and return a PNG chart showing the most visited continents.
+- `GET /countries/visited`: Generate and return a PNG chart showing the most visited continents.

-Automatic population of country data using the external GraphQL API.
+- Automatic population of country data using the external GraphQL API.

-HATEOAS-style _links field in responses for navigation (self, prev, next).
+- HATEOAS-style _links field in responses for navigation (self, prev, next).

 ## Requirements
 This project requires the following Python packages: